cs2113-f23/cs2113-f23.github.io/syllabus.md

 ### Projects

 There are three projects for this class.
-Each worth 10% of your grade, for a total of 30%.
 They are a substantial amount of work.

 ### Exams